Dhileep1234/React-Assessment/README.md

 7. Repeat steps 4-6 until all cities have been visited.
 8. The route will be the list of cities visited in the order they were visited.

-Hence, the output of the code screenshot were putted with the file.